Eigenstate/vmd-python/README.md

 ![PyPi](https://anaconda.org/rbetz/vmd-python/badges/installer/pypi.svg)

 ## Features
-All features of VMD from the 1.9.3 release, plus some optional plugins not included in binary distributions:
+All features of VMD from the 1.9.4 tree, plus some optional plugins not included in binary distributions:

 * Read and write formal charges to MAE files